We Also Recommend

 There are many immunization-related resources available for healthcare professionals, immunization advocates and the general public.
 ECBT has created a list to highlight some of these terrific outside resources along with links to other credible organizations.

-The Vaccine Handbook: A Practical Guide for Clinicians, 5th edition
+The Vaccine Handbook: A Practical Guide for Clinicians - 6th Edition (The Purple Book)